School trips overseas and exchanges

 For more about emergency plans, see the advice below on risk assessments and emergency plans.

-For more information about how to undertake a risk assessment, see the EOTC website and advice below on risk assessments and emergency plans.
+For more information about how to undertake a risk assessment, see the information below and refer to the EOTC guidelines.

-If travelling overseas, make sure to check MFAT’s SafeTravel website for updated information about the destination.
+• Check the SafeTravel website for up-to-date information about the destination.
 We recommend registering all students, staff, and other adults with SafeTravel before travelling.

-Make sure there is an appropriate balance in terms of gender, experience, skills etc. Is there someone with a first aid certificate?
-See EOTC Guidelines Chapter 4 and Module 5 for more information.
+Make sure there is an appropriate balance in terms of gender, experience and skills – for example, you should have someone in the group who holds a current first aid certificate.

-If parents or non-school staff will be supervising students, make sure you are familiar with them and are comfortable that they are appropriately prepared to have students in their care.
+• If parents or non-school staff will be supervising students, make sure you are familiar with them and make sure they are comfortable and appropriately prepared to have students in their care.

-If travelling out of New Zealand, all students, staff, and other adults should have appropriate insurance, including travel insurance.
-See advice below on insurance for more detail.
+All students, staff and other adults should have appropriate insurance, including travel insurance (see below for more detail).

 When choosing an insurance provider, ensure you make informed choices and that you clearly explain these to families.